python/cpython/Doc/library/exceptions.rst

 .. exception:: PythonFinalizationError

    This exception is derived from :exc:`RuntimeError`.
-It is raised when an operations is blocked during the :term:`Python finalization <interpreter shutdown>`.
+It is raised when an operation is blocked during interpreter shutdown also known as :term:`Python finalization <interpreter shutdown>`.

    Examples of operations which can be blocked with a :exc:`PythonFinalizationError` during the Python finalization:

-   * create a new Python thread;
+   * Creating a new Python thread.
    * :func:`os.fork`.

    See also the :func:`sys.is_finalizing` function.